alexcastano/alexcastano.github.io/_posts/2018-12-07-what-is-activity-pub.md

 }
 ```

-To make this request is using the `Offer` activity type with a `Relationship` object and with the target John.
-Now is John who can accept the offering with:
+We make this request using the `Offer` activity type with a `Relationship` object and with the target John.
+Now John can accept the offering with:

 ```json
 {